edibotopic/odin-toys/nodes/README.md

 Add a node with left click.

-Right click on a node to start creatin an edge.
-Right click again on a target node to connect.
+Right click on a node to start creating an edge, then right click again on a target node to connect.

-The sum of each connected pair is calculated.
+The sum of all connected pairs is calculated.